pisenberg/vispubdata/README.md

 ## Paper reproducibility

 The code in the [`reproducibility/`](reproducibility/) subdirectory facilitates the reproduction of the plot in Figure 1 of the [corresponding paper](https://doi.org/10.1109/TVCG.2016.2615308), albeit adjusted to the updated data in the dataset (as of writing this text, years 2016–2023 of the IEEE VIS conference have been added).
-The other figures in the paper are a manually created overview of the conference evolution (Figure 2) and screenshots of the dataset in use by other tools (Figures 3–5).
+The other figures in the paper are a manually created overview of the conference evolution (Figure 2; for that see the files in the [`naming-graphic/`](naming-graphic/) subdirectory of this repository) and screenshots of the dataset in use by other tools (Figures 3–5).
 The original version of Figure 1 from the paper looks as follows:

 ![Figure 1 of VisPubData publication](reproducibility/figure1-original.png "Figure 1 of VisPubData publication (image is in the public domain)")
 (image is in the public domain)